 Or you might be able to give the property to the lender in a deed in lieu of foreclosure.
 Completing any of these or another loss mitigation option will stop the pre-foreclosure process.

 Also, during the pre-foreclosure period, most people get a limited amount of time—either under state law or the mortgage contract's terms—to reinstate the loan (pay the overdue payments plus fees and costs).
 Reinstating the loan stops the foreclosure process, and you resume making your regular monthly mortgage payments.

 "Pre-foreclosure" in this article means the time between the mortgage default and the foreclosure sale.
 However, again, some people call the time period before a foreclosure begins the "pre-foreclosure" period.
 Either way, the borrower has opportunities to pay the overdue amounts or work out a loss mitigation option during pre-foreclosure.

-After the foreclosure auction takes place, in most cases, the borrower can get the house back only by redeeming it (if state law provides a redemption period after the sale).
+After the foreclosure auction, in most cases, the borrower can get the house back only by redeeming it (if state law provides a redemption period after the sale).

-If you think you might not be able to pay your mortgage payment on time, contact your loan servicer immediately.
+If you think you won't be able to pay your mortgage on time, contact your loan servicer immediately.
 You could be eligible for a repayment plan, forbearance, loan modification, or another option.

 You might also be able to qualify for assistance from the Homeowner Assistance Fund program in your state.
-The states, as well as the District of Columbia, have established specific programs to distribute financial assistance from the federal Homeowner Assistance Fund to help homeowners who are having money troubles.
+The states and the District of Columbia have established specific programs to distribute financial assistance from the federal Homeowner Assistance Fund to help homeowners who are having money troubles.